Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 A thickness of 4-7 mm is meant for colder temperatures.

-Although it can be temperamental, the GoPro is definitely my go-to device for capturing all of my snorkeling adventures.
+The GoPro Hero is hands down my go-to device for capturing all of my snorkeling adventures.

-It is small and easy to use.
-Sometimes it gets a little glitchy, but it still remains one of the best devices on the market for filming underwater experiences.
+It is small and easy to use and is one of the best devices on the market for photographing and filming underwater experiences.

 If you are filming underwater in tropical blue waters, get a GoPro red filter.